-For the data presented in this work, the results of both techniques are very similar, and to better highlight the dissimilarities of the traced fractures, the differences in the P{20} and P21 analyses are presented in Figs. 6, 7, 9, and Supplement Figs. S2 and S3).
-P21 plots are expected to have greater values for automatically traced fractures, because the traces are expected to be more sinuous than the manually traced ones, given that the automatic code generates traces based on the detected ridges, whereas a manual interpreter tends to trace using as few vertices as possible.
-Regions where P{21} is greater for manual traces such as in NE2 at 14 m in the x direction and between 0 and 2 m in the y direction (Fig. 9) show cases where the interpreter can draw a trace based on geological knowledge and no trace was identified automatically.
-More general examples for cases like this are thinning out or merging fracture openings where the automatic detection stops but the human interpreter continues the trace, resulting in longer or more numerous traces (see also Fig. 23 mark 7).
-However, when using the P{ij} system that further subdivides the domains into smaller boxes to analyze the differences between two methods, it should be noted that apparent differences might also be caused by the position of the segments and nodes relative to the gird cells.
-The whole network is clipped by the grid cells, and intersection points of some fractures may fall into a different cell due to a different interpretation, e.g., at the widely eroded intersections of fractures.
-When one intersection point falls into another cell due to a different interpretation, it not only increases the count in one cell but also reduces the count in the other, which results in neighboring cells with one having a positive and the other a negative difference (e.g., in NE1 at 5 m in x and 5 m in y directions, Fig. 9).
+For the data presented in this work, the results of both techniques are very similar, and to better highlight the dissimilarities of the traced fractures, the differences of the P20 and P21 analyses are presented in Figs 6, 7, 9 and supplements S2 and S3).
+P21 plots are expected to have greater values for automatically-traced fractures, because the traces are expected to be more sinuous than the manually-traced ones, given that the automatic code generates traces based on the detected ridges, whereas a manual interpreter tends to trace using as few vertices as possible.
+Regions where P21 is greater for manual traces such as in NE2 at 14 m in x-direction and between 0 - 2 m in y-direction (Fig. 9) show cases where the interpreter can draw a trace based on geological knowledge and no trace

+- 540 was identified automatically.
+More general examples for cases like this are thinning out or merging fracture openings where the automatic detection stops but the human interpreter continues the trace, resulting in longer or more numerous traces (see also e.g. Fig. 23 mark 7).
+However, when using the Pij system that further subdivides the domains in smaller boxes to analyze the differences between two methods, it should be noted that apparent differences might also be cause by the position of the segments and nodes relative to the gird cells.
+The whole - 545 network is clipped by the grid cells and intersection points of some fractures may fall into a different cell due to a different cell due to a different interpretation, e.g. at the widely eroded intersections of fractures.
+When one intersection point falls into another cell due to a different interpretation, it not only increases the count in one cell, but also reduces the count in the other which results in neighboring cells with one having a positive and the other a negative difference (e.g. in NE1 at 5 m in x and 5 m in y direction, fig. 9).